bcdataca/workshop2018/content/project/project-3.md

 date = "2018-05-06"

 # Project title.
-title = "Port of Metro Vancouver ship interpolation problem"
+title = "Interpolating ship paths in the Port of Metro Vancouver."

 # Project summary to display on homepage.
 summary = """